pinobatch/pently/docs/pentlyas.md

 * Row: The shortest rhythmically significant duration in a piece of sequenced music.
 Also called a subdivision, tick, or tatum (after American jazz pianist Art Tatum).
-* Semitone: One-twelfth of an octave, or a frequency ratio of 1.0595 (the twelfth root of 2) to 1 between pitches.
+* Semitone: A pitch difference of one-twelfth of an octave, corresponding to the frequency ratio 1.0595 (the twelfth root of 2) to 1.
 * Song: A piece of music, which plays patterns at various times.
 * Sound effect: A set of pitch, volume, and timbre envelopes without necessarily a definite pitch.